Is Celery Juice Healthy? Here's What You Need to Know

 Celery juice is a bona-fide thing.
 With social influencers and celebrities like Pharrell and Busy Phillips swearing its benefits, the celery juice trend isn’t going anywhere anytime soon.
 Should you jump on this new green juice train?
 Read this first.

 The celery juice movement is credited to Anthony William, a self-proclaimed medical medium who says that celery juice can help improve digestion, strengthen immunity and detox the liver.
+William, whom authored the book Celery Juice: The Most Powerful Medicine of Our Time Healing Millions Worldwide, claims that you have to drink celery juice alone, on an empty stomach to reap any benefits.
 It should be noted that William doesn’t have any medical degrees or scientific training, though he does boost an impressive following on social media.

 The Bottom Line